 Proton pump inhibitors (PPIs) available in the United States:

 - Prilosec® which is the same as Omeprazole®, Prevacid® which is the same as Lansoprazole® sold over the counter: Prescription PPI’s

 There are histamine type two blockers (H2 blockers) which work by blocking the release of acid from the cells.
 They will reduce the symptoms, such as the pain of reflux, but are not as effective as the proton pump inhibitors.

 Histamine type two blockers available in the United States:

 Antacids are helpful by buffering the acid in the stomach.
 They only work for a short time and are not as effective as the proton pump inhibitors.

 One of the main causes for an adult to awaken in the middle of the night can be GERD.
 By taking a proton pump inhibitor regularly the nocturnal awakening may stop, but at times we will ask that patients avoid eating food or drinking water 3 hours before bedtime.
 This way there is less food and water to come up into the esophagus during the night.

 Surgical management for GERD is not recommended.
-Discussing GERD with your doctor is important, because there are many problems associated with GERD, beyond just feeling heartburn.
+Discussing GERD with your doctor is important as there are many problems associated with GERD beyond just feeling heartburn.

 More About Heartburn & GERD